sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is not enough space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

-You may also have enabled the “Hide menu bar icon” setting, which hides the menu bar icon.
+You may also have disabled the “Show menu bar icon” setting, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.

+#### Why is the app suddenly paid?
+It used to be free.

+While I love making free apps that are available to anyone, the high volume of support requests became unsustainable.
+After providing Velja for free for 3 years with nearly 130K downloads, I made the decision to make it paid.
+This isn't about revenue - it's about managing my time more effectively by reducing the support burden to a sustainable level.

+#### Can this app be available on Setapp? {#setapp}

+Setapp curates apps based on demand, so if you'd like to see this app on Setapp, [email them](https://support.setapp.com/hc/articles/4950254561052-How-to-contact-Setapp-team#:~:text=to%20your%20issue.-,Send%20an%20email,%3A%20support%40setapp.com.) and request its inclusion.

 #### Velja does not work